lgbt-foundation/whitepaper/whitepaper.md

 The LGBT Foundation would make sure that such emergency Tokens are:

- * available immediately,
+ * available immediately;
- * that further Tokens can be mobilized quickly,
+ * that further Tokens can be mobilized quickly;
- * that these Tokens can be transferred across borders without hassle or undue cost,
+ * that these Tokens can be transferred across borders without hassle or undue cost and
- * and that they reach exactly the right targets without risks of compromising identities or unscrutinized embezzlement of such funds.
+ * that they reach exactly the right targets without risks of compromising identities or unscrutinized embezzlement of such funds.

 We imagine if that this entire process, from an initial call for help right up to purchasing plane tickets or travel fare to evacuate, could be achieved using LGBT Token, one’s sexual and gender identity and purchases would be protected and private throughout.
 It will, quite literally, save lives, but it’s just one of the examples by which we could illustrate the numerous ways in which LGBT Impact can make a tangible difference in the lives of LGBT community members, no matter where they are.